Microbead

 Microbeads are manufactured solid plastic particles of less than one millimeter in their largest dimension.
 They are most frequently made of polyethylene but can be of other petrochemical plastics such as polypropylene and polystyrene.

 They are used in exfoliating personal care products, toothpastes, and in biomedical and health-science research.

 Microbeads can cause plastic particle water pollution and pose an environmental hazard for aquatic animals in freshwater and ocean water.
 In the United States, the Microbead-Free Waters Act of 2015 phased out microbeads in rinse-off cosmetics by July 2017.
-Several other countries have also banned microbeads from rinse-off cosmetics, including Canada, France, New Zealand, Sweden, Taiwan, and the United Kingdom.
+Several other countries have also banned microbeads from rinse-off cosmetics, including Canada, France, New Zealand, South Korea, Sweden, Taiwan, and the United Kingdom.